Monday, 1 January 2024

 Heidegger questions whether the seminars are a cure.
 He recalls that semen’ means a seed, and hopes these evenings may succeed in strewing a seed that will come up here and there.
 He says a philosophical seminar is always in the situation of Socrates, who said that what is most difficult is always to say the same thing about the same thing.

-He now repeats his explanation that physics objectifies nature, and argues that this is even more so for nuclear than for classical physics.
+– completely reasonably for its specific purposes – objectifies nature, and argues that this is even more so for nuclear than for classical physics.
 Heisenbergs Uncertainty Principle does not change this.

-Heidegger demonstrates how a discussion of stress in a journal of psychosomatic medicine is couched in the objectifying language of physics.
+Heidegger then demonstrates how a discussion of stress in a journal of psychosomatic medicine is couched in the objectifying language of physics.
 He discusses how this negative critique can become a positive one by showing how the language of his own Being and Time can open up the discourse on stress in a way appropriate to human science.
 He quotes Hölderlin... we are a conversation.’
 ‘Stress’, he stresses, makes sense only as part of this conversation, whether as a

 burdening or an unburdening.